EntropyString/JavaScript/README.md

   > GtTr2h4PT2mjffm2GrDN2rhpqp

-See the [UUID](#UUID) section for a discussion of why the above is more efficient than UUIDs.
+See the [UUID](#UUID) section for a discussion of why the above is more efficient than using the string representation of version 4 UUIDs.

-Generate a potential of _1 million_ random strings with _1 in a billion_ chance of repeat:
+##### Generate a potential of _1 million_ random strings with _1 in a billion_ chance of repeat

   ```js
   const { Entropy } = require('entropy-string')